NjivaAndriamanga/resmobilys/README.md

 - Reports on plasmids, integrons, and transposable elements
 - Taxonomic classification of input sequences

-## **Contributing**
-We welcome contributions!
-Feel free to open issues or submit pull requests.

-## **License**
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## **Citation**
 If you use ResMobiLys in your research, please cite it as follows:
 ```
-Author(s), ResMobiLys: A Nextflow Pipeline for Resistome and Mobilome Analysis, Year.
+Publication in process...
 ```

 ## **Contact**
-For questions or support, please open an issue or contact the developers at [your.email@example.com](mailto:your.email@example.com).
+If you have any questions or support, please open an issue.